tidyverse/dplyr/cran-comments.md

 ## revdepcheck results

-We checked 2522 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2570 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 3 new problems
- * We failed to check 19 packages
+ * We failed to check 16 packages

 Issues with CRAN packages are summarised below.

+### New problems

+All seem unrelated to `dplyr`:

+ * `banR`: internet error: The API sent back an error 502
+ * `DeLorean`: lots of compilation noise, but independent from dplyr
+ * `imfr`: internet error too: Unable to download series.

 ### Failed to check

 * bayesdfa       (NA)